Gydetti/website-virtualcounsel/docs/building/general/deepdive/phase1.md

 - Flesh out `lib/schemas/theme.schema.ts` with advanced theme sub-schemas (typography, spacing scale, borders, shadows, layout).
 - Update `lib/schemas/siteConfig.schema.ts` to integrate the new theme schema.
 - Populate the `theme` object in `lib/site.config.local.ts` with placeholder values for all new theme properties.
-- Implement a `ThemeVariablesProvider` (or similar) to inject CSS custom properties based on the validated theme config.
+- Implement server-side CSS variable injection in `app/layout.tsx` to inject CSS custom properties based on the validated theme config.
-- Refactor `app/layout.tsx` (or add a top-level theme provider wrapper) to include CSS variable injection.
 - Refactor `tailwind.config.ts` to use CSS variables for colors, fonts, spacing (borderRadius, shadows, container settings).
 - Update `app/globals.css` to define and use the CSS variables (fallbacks, base styles, and utility classes).
 - Re-run the full build (`npm run build`), lint and auto-fix imports (`npm run lint -- --fix`), unit/integration tests (`npm test`), and E2E tests (`npx playwright test`) to ensure zero errors or warnings.